Kenya Air Force: History

 Since 1978, the F-5 has been the KAF's main air defence fighter.
 A total of 29 were delivered: 12 F-5E & 2 F-5F from the US, and 10 F-5E, 3 F-5EM, & 2 F-5F formerly in service with the Royal Jordanian Air Force (RJAF).
 The ex-RJAF aircraft were upgraded to F-5EM standard before being delivered to the Kenya Air Force.
 There was controversy over the purchase of the F-5s from Jordan, which were shipped to Kenya and assembled locally, Currently a F-5 upgrade and procurement program is underway for 10 F-5E, 2 F-5F, and 3 F-5EM from Jordan.

 The helicopter fleet has been improved thanks to foreign aid.
 KAF received up to six Royal Jordanian Air Force (RJAF) AH-1Fs in 2017.
-The Kenyan AH-1 fleet activity remains secretive and it is believed they are probably used to train attack pilots before receiving new MD530F attack helicopters.
 In 2016 8 Bell Huey II helicopters were approved to be delivered to Kenya Air Force as part of US security cooperation program in sub-Saharan Africa.
 One of them, UH-1H-II serial KAF-1503, crashed and was written off.
 The Kenya Air Force 53 Tactical Helicopter Squadron has taken delivery of 6 out of 8 Huey UH-1H helicopters.
 Meanwhile, the KAF also received 9 AS550C3 helicopters that will be used for security operations as well as combat search and rescue, casualty and medical evacuation.
 Originally KAF was expected to purchase former UAE AS350Bs, but the new AS550C3s can be armed and may have been also funded by the UAE.
 By October 2018 photographs had emerged showing the AS550 Fennecs fitted with weapon pylons and unguided rocket pods.